 Before you start doing any real work, you should first choose how big you want your napkins to be and which shape you prefer.
 You can make them square or rectangular.
 Standard sizes are 12 inches for informal lunch napkins to 18 inches for those classy dinner ones.
 Once you decide, make them about one inch larger on all sizes.
 Don’t be surprised by their size, cloth napkins are considerably larger than their paper counterparts.
 You can make them either using new fabric or by upcycling some fabrics you already have.

 Since we’re talking about upcycling here, you should know that one standard t-shirt can be turned into two small or one big cloth napkins.
 If you can pick the type of fabric you’ll be using, pick a fabric that absorbs well and washes clean.
 Linen and heavyweight, woven cotton stand out as the two best fabrics for cloth napkins.

 Related Reading: How to make Decorative Plates using Fabric and Mod Podge

 Using a rotary cutter and a cutting mat, cut out the shape you want.
 Make sure that the napkin is about half an inch larger than you want it to be on all sides.
 You will need two identical pieces like this.

 #3 – Pin the pieces together

-Put the two pieces together so that the wrong sides lay on each other.
+Put the two pieces together so that the right sides lay on each other.
 Don’t forget to align the edges perfectly.
 Mark one smaller opening to turn out the napkin, about two or three inches should be wide enough.
 Pin the fabric.

 #4 – Start sewing